 Within a few days of beginning to supplement with 5HTP, I experienced dramatic improvement, though not reversal, of my symptoms and that glimmer of hope and relief offered by supplementation with amino acids gave me the will and drive to enact even more changes that would lead me further down the road to recovery.

-I still take 5HTP nightly as maintenance, and while supplementation with amino acids can be enormously beneficial, as it was and continues to be for me, it’s not the full story.
-The Depression Sessions delves into the complexities of amino acids and depression a little more fully, and you can register for free to view the sessions this week, or order them here.
+I still take 5HTP nightly as maintenance, and while supplementation with amino acids can be enormously beneficial, as it was and continues to be for me, it's not the full story.

 Focusing more heavily on how I nourish myself also helped to ease me out of depression, but, truthfully, for my darkest days I could barely eat anything at all.
 It's easy, with the amount of traveling we do, to fall into patterns of convenience foods and eating out.
 Those patterns can be difficult to shake.
 Even while cooking homemade, whole foods from scratch at home, I noticed that while my vitamin intake was typically adequate or even high, my intake of minerals almost never met the RDA which is troubling.
 Right now, I'm looking for a solid mineral supplement.
 Instead, even when we travel extensively which has become more and more often as Nourished Kitchen has grown, I make an extra effort to eat wholesome, well-balanced meals, focusing on seafoods for their omega-3 fatty acids, and taking care to get adequate protein at each meal while avoiding refined carbohydrates where I can.
 I'm far from perfect, but I do the best I can.